Ros Conkie Marketing

 The answer is both, but at different times of the sales process.

-I’ve talked about the sales funnel before, and about how a deconstruction of the model forms the backbone of the Watertight Marketing methodology (in which I am Accredited and licenced).
-But when we start talking about logical and emotional messaging in marketing, it’s imperative to understand where in the sales funnel your buyer is at the moment that they encounter your message.
+When we start talking about logical and emotional messaging in marketing, it’s imperative to understand where in the buyer journey your customer is at the moment that they encounter your message.

 Why you need both emotional and logical messaging